fabiopalumbo/test-retargely/README.md

 ![alt text](/images/cicd.png "CICD")

 Using a CI/CD tool (i.e. Github Actions)
-1. Setup a build process to create a docker image of just the batch processing part of the monolithic application.
+1. The CICD will review the Code using Sonarqube.
-2. Push the resulting image to AWS ECR.
+2. Using the Terraform Github Actions functions will run the terraform fmt/ validate.
-3. Update the Batch Job Definition with the new image tag.
+3. Update the Lambda with new version if required.

-The next execution will use the newly created image.
+4. Publish in the PR the findings.

 ## Permissions